 - Type 4

-Never burns, tans. olive or light brown skin colour.
+Never burns, tans. olive or light brown colour.
 Use sunscreen with an SPF of 15+

 - Type 5

-Almost never burns, and always tans olive or light brown skin colour.
-These people have silent skin cancer threats that appear on parts of the body not often exposed to the sun, and often remain undetected until after the cancer has spread wildly.
+Almost never burns, and always tans olive or light brown colour.
+These people have silent skin cancer threats that appear on parts of the body not often exposed to the sun and often remain undetected until after cancer has spread wildly.
 They need sunscreen with SPF of 15+.

 - Type 6- dark brown or black.
-Never freckles, never burns, and always tans darkly.
-They need to use sunscreen with SPF 15+ and look out for suspicious growth on the skin.
+Never freckles never burn, and always tans darkly.
+They need to use a sunscreen with SPF 15+ and look out for suspicious growth on the skin.